southworks/azure-botsdk-happybirthday-bamboohr-slack-bot/docs/AzureFunction.md

 # Create Azure Function
-This document explains how to create a new Azure Function to trigger the bot in a specified time.
+This topic shows you how to create an Azure Functions in the Azure portal.
+Which allows us to trigger our bot to behave proactively in a specified time..

 Add new Function App into your [Azure Portal](https://portal.azure.com/) Resource Group